Last Updated on

 Some resistance bands are literally just sheets of latex while you can also get well-made resistance bands with handles and clips to attach to bars or different handles.

 In this article, we will be looking at the different types of resistance bands that are available, and assessing whether resistance bands can help build muscle.

 We will also take a brief look at how muscle is built (to better help you understand the process).

 The Different Types of Resistance Band

-- Yellow = The easiest form of resistance band to use, very stretchable, perfect for beginners.
+- Yellow = The easiest form of resistance band to use.
+They are very stretchable and are perfect for beginners.

 - Red = Medium resistance, yet still relatively easy to use.
-Good for arm stretches and light chest work.
+They are good for arm stretches and light chest work.

 - Green = Slightly heavier resistance than red bands, suitable for regular users.
 Ideal for larger muscles such as chest, back, and legs.